szkane/szkane/README.md

 # 🚀 About Me

-Hey there! 😄 I'm Kane, a tech-savvy Product Manager and Co-founder of Yopoint.
+Hey there! 😄 I'm Kane, I'm a tech-savvy PM and Co-founder at Yopoint, driving SaaS and IoT innovation in the FMCG vending machine industry | Now ❤️ focused on AI & Web3.
 Think of me as the bridge between code and creativity! 🧠💻

 ## A Brief Career Journey 🚜